anaherey/tandem-mSVM/README.txt

 ---------------------------------
 1. Open Terminal

-2. Change directory to where the repository was cloned.
+2. Change working directory to repository directory (where repository was cloned).

 3. Run using Anaconda Python 2.7.7
 	Command Line: